ABOUT WORSHIP AT FIRST LUTHERAN

 Our 10:30 a.m. communion service is a sung liturgy.
 One or more of our choirs is usually present to help lead the congregation in song and to offer an anthem related to the theme of the day.
 Our nursery is available during the 10:30 a.m. service, though we invite and encourage children of all ages to be present in worship – even very young children can start learning songs and prayers and the “rhythm” of worship (and it’s okay if they make a little noise once in a while!).
 Here is a recent 10:30 AM Bulletin

 All the baptized are invited to receive communion.
 Instructions for communion distribution are always printed in the bulletin.
 Our pastor offers instruction for young children ready to receive communion for the first time.

 During the seasons of Advent (the four weeks before Christmas) and Lent (the forty days before Easter), we also gather for Vespers (evening prayer) at 7 p.m. on Wednesdays, preceded by a light supper at 6:15.
 Vespers is a beautiful service, lasting approximately 30 minutes, that includes song, scripture, prayer, and silence for reflection, by the light of the Christ candle.

 If I visit, will I have to stand up or identify myself in some way during the announcements?
 No – we know attending a new church can be a bit intimidating to begin with, so we won’t call attention to you during worship!
 However, you will find that people will come up and introduce themselves to you and welcome you to First Lutheran.
-And we ask that visitors sign the “Friendship” pad in the pew or the visitor’s book in the narthex (lobby).
+We also hope you will complete a yellow “guest card” available in the pew rack or sign the visitor’s book in the narthex (lobby).

 What if I have a question not answered by your website?
 Please feel free to email Pastor Lisa Leber at firstname.lastname@example.org with any questions!